Bungus-Collector/SOEN357-Main-Project/README.md

 # SOEN 357 Main Project

-Welcome to our main project for SOEN 357: FitTrack, your all-in-one fitness tracker app!
+Welcome to our main project for SOEN 357: FitHealth, your all-in-one fitness tracker app!

 To run in local on Android:
 - Have your Android emulator running